 Depending on the frequency and severity of symptoms, allergic rhinitis is classified as mild intermittent, mild persistent, moderate-severe intermittent, and moderate-severe persistent.
 Patients who experience symptoms less than 4 days per week or for less than 4 consecutive weeks meet the criteria for intermittent allergic rhinitis.
 The persistent classification applies to patients whose allergic rhinitis symptoms occur more than 4 days per week and for more than 4 consecutive weeks.
 If symptoms do not impact daily activities, sleep patterns, work, or school, then the disease is considered mild.
 If these activities are impacted by allergic rhinitis, then the patient has a moderate-severe form.
 Other descriptors for allergic rhinitis include seasonal, perennial, or episodic.
 Seasonal allergic rhinitis refers to those patients with symptoms primarily during the spring and fall (high pollen seasons).
 Patients with perennial allergic rhinitis have symptoms throughout the year.
 Patients with episodic allergic rhinitis experience symptoms with sporadic exposures to aeroallergens.

 Patients should be advised to try and avoid offending allergens (pollen, fungi, mold, dust mites, and animals) if possible.
 During high pollen seasons, patients should limit outside exposure.
-To further assist with allergen avoidance, patients may take the following additional ...
+To further assist with allergen avoidance, patients may take the ...